dominodatalab/python-domino/README.md

 ## Version Compatibility Matrix

-Several versions of the `python-domino` library are available for the different versions of the `Domino`:
+`python-domino` library is compatible with different versions of the `Domino`:

 | Domino Versions | Python-Domino |
 | --------------- |:-------------:|